zylx0532/pasztor.at/_posts/2018-04-24-coffee-time-entrepreneurship.md

 ---
 layout:        video
 title:         "Coffee time!
 Entrepreneurship (w.
 Austin Felton)"
-date:          "2018-04-24 00:00:00"
+date:          "2018-04-22 00:00:00"
 categories:    videos
-excerpt:       "How does Docker work under the hood?
-This animated video gives a brief overview of containerization features in the Linux kernel."
+excerpt:       "What is entrepreneurship?
+Is it for everyone?
+Should you become one?
+Find out in this vlog!"
 preview:       /assets/img/coffee-time-entrepreneurship.jpg
 fbimage:       /assets/img/coffee-time-entrepreneurship.png
 twitterimage:  /assets/img/coffee-time-entrepreneurship.png